yaricom/goNEAT_NS/README.md

 reasonable because neuron #13 effects steering of the agent and need to learn more complex behaviour than neuron #14 (linear velocity control).

-It's interesting to note hidden neuron #91 which seems to learn complex behaviour of backward moving among the wall at the right when exit from the maze detected rightward or behind of the agent.
+It's interesting to note hidden neuron #91 which seems to learn complex behaviour of steering to the maze exit when it is detected rightward or behind of the agent.
 We've made such assumptions because of its connections with input sensors #2, #7 (range finders: *RIGHT, BACK*) and #10, #11 (radar sensors: *BACK, RIGHT*).

 The hidden neuron #293 connected with input sensor #11 (radar sensor: *RIGHT*) learned to affect agent's steering in the direction